Leeds United legend Billy Bremner to have street named after him

 According to the newspaper, Stirling Council planners revealed that it was one of the names in consideration one of the streets in new housing developments.

-Billy already has an area named after him here in Leeds.
+Bremner already has an area named after him here in Leeds.

 A statue of the Scottish player has been a permanent fixture in Bremner Square since 1999.